 TRULY are the first to know a hotel should not be reserved exclusively for sleeping.
 Many glean their personalities from their vintage, or their service, or reputation, but there are quite a few in the world that stand out from the crowd thanks to their unique appearance.
 Some may be decidedly bizarre, but it doesn’t make us want to stay in them any less.
-Here you’ll find some from our bucket list.
+Here you’ll find some of the most unusual places to stay around the world.

 Das Park Hotel, Austria